YElnadi/AirBNB_Project/README.md

     "password": "Password is required"
   }
 }
 Sign Up a User
 Creates a new user, logs them in as the current user, and returns the current user's information.

 Require Authentication: false

 Request

-Method: POST
+Method: ?

-URL: /users
+URL: ?

+Headers:

-Headers:Content-Type: application/json
+Content-Type: application/json
 Body:

 {
   "firstName": "John",
   "lastName": "Smith",